salihmarangoz/system_tray_extensions/README.md

 # [STE] System Tray Extensions

-System tray toolbox for Linux desktop systems.
+System tray toolbox for Linux laptops.
 Currently includes tools for contolling keyboard and lightbar leds but new functions will be added in the future.
 Share your review here: https://github.com/salihmarangoz/system_tray_extensions/issues/19

 **Screenshot of the system tray application:**